kailash-manasarovar/statement/docs/timeline/2025/april.md

 ### The lookalikes up the road

-- One day, a good few months after I start this project, I generate a photo of a man who looks exactly a man I keep seeing sitting in his front garden outside his house, in my road but a few houses up the road from mine at 31.
+- One day, a good few months after I start this project, I generate a photo of a man who looks exactly like a man I keep seeing sitting in his front garden outside his house.
+- It's a house in my road but a few houses up the road from mine at 31 and I've been seeing him whenever I walk or drive by.

 [![Man up the road in his front garden](../../content/images/the-man-in-his-front-garden.webp)](https://desocialworld.com/posts/24e84af5125cc2208f05a843d683213dca4f05c9b5f2d66fb194acca49e6dfb5?tab=posts)

-- The related bible chapter is Ezekiel 31.
+- The related bible chapter on DESO is [Ezekiel 31](https://desocialworld.com/posts/24e84af5125cc2208f05a843d683213dca4f05c9b5f2d66fb194acca49e6dfb5?tab=posts).
 - I mention this on X at some point.
 - I think my laptop does something weird, crashes inexplicably maybe.
 - The next time I walk past this house, there's another man there, and he looks like Javier Bardem in his serial killer role.